instruqt/tutorials/instruqt-cli-getting-started/06-create-a-challenge/assignment.md

 h2.cyan { color: cyan; }
 </style>Instruqt tracks consist of one or more challenges that the user must complete to move forward.

-Before you proceed make sure you are in your track directory.
-If you aren't try running the `set-workdir mytrack` command again, and refreshing your shell tab.
+Before you proceed make sure you are in your track directory, `/root/my-first-track`.

 <h2 class="cyan">Create a New Challenge</h2>
 <hr class="cyan">